-Cal Cities supports a requirement for transit operators to provide at least one staff person in each of its fully automated transit vehicles in the early stages of autonomous transit vehicle deployment.
+Cal Cities supports requiring at least one person for any autonomous heavy-duty vehicle or autonomous transit vehicles during the early stages of autonomous vehicle deployment.

 Cal Cities opposes all efforts that allow vehicles and vehicle operators on the road that will jeopardize the integrity of the public infrastructure or the health and safety of the motoring public.
 Cal Cities supports all efforts to retain maximum control of the local street and road system.
 Cal Cities supports traffic safety enhancements such as motorcycle helmets, child restraints, seat belts, and speed limit laws.